 The changing role of the museum

 Over the last 50 years the aims of the museum have changed.
 The museum is still actively involved in supporting teaching and research, working with departments ranging from Archaeology and Anthropology to Geography and Theology.
 However, we are also open to the public seven days a week attracting almost 33,000 visitors each year including more than 6,000 local school children.
 This has meant making changes to the museum to meet the needs of these visitors.

 In 2000 the museum closed so that an additional mezzanine floor could be added which now houses the Marvels of China displays which provide an introduction to China for the general visitor.
 The teaching rooms have all been converted one by one into galleries or storage, including a gallery designed specifically for use by schools visiting to learn about Ancient Egypt.
 Museum staff run a very active programme of activities for children under 11 during weekends and throughout the school holidays.

-The collections have continued to grow and the Oriental Museum now houses around 30,000 objects with collections covering Egypt, the Near and Middle East, China, Japan, India and the Himalayan region and stretching into South East Asia.
+The collections have continued to grow and the Oriental Museum now houses more than 33,000 objects with collections covering Egypt, the Near and Middle East, China, Japan, India and the Himalayan region and stretching into Southeast Asia.
 The Ancient Egyptian and Chinese collections are of particular significance and hold 'Designated Status', recognising their importance on a national and international scale.